 One Earth, One Humanity

 I have been reading many articles about climate change lately.
 The future of our fragile planet is in the hands of the most evolved species who inhabits her.
-We are living in a dream and we may wake up too late.
-Will it take the death of our beloved home planet to wake us up?
+Many of us grieve when we see global leaders make big decisions to take more and more from Earth’s resources unobstructed.
+Will it take the death of our beloved home planet to wake up humanity?

 The divisions between us have been handed down to us as a toxic legacy.
 They are divisions that a few greedy leaders want to reinforce.
 Who knows what would happen if we all let go of those divisions and banded together in unity?

 Pope Francis wrote Laudato Si, using a medieval Latin phrase praising the earth as part of God’s creation.
 He has used his moral authority to publish a document calling Catholics to be leaders in protecting the earth.
 Some readers do not like it because of its directness, especially the inclusion of the word Justice.
 Both ecological and economic justice are divisive issues across political party lines, as if earth is a beach ball to be tossed about by those who desire to conquer and dominate her and her inhabitants instead of heal her.
 But what would happen if our actions put a stop to this trend?

 Enough of us across the planet must believe it is possible to help heal Earth with our actions.
 We must also have patience, because it’ll take time and energy to achieve this goal.
 We must put down the electronic devices and walk with each other in “real time.”
 We must let go of paper-pushing bureaucracies that chain people to their desks and do more real work involving our whole bodies.
 We must believe that if we band together to unburden the earth she can begin to regenerate without barriers.